sebastianbergmann/csv-parser/SECURITY.md

 * Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

+## Web Context

+The library is developed with a focus on development environments and the command-line.
+No specific testing or hardening with regard to using the library in an HTTP or web context or with untrusted input data is performed.
+The library might also contain functionality that intentionally exposes internal application data for debugging purposes.

+If the library is used in a web application, the application developer is responsible for filtering inputs or escaping outputs as necessary and for verifying that the used functionality is safe for use within the intended context.

+Vulnerabilities specific to the use outside a development context will be fixed as applicable, provided that the fix does not have an averse effect on the primary use case for development purposes.